Black-Box Detection of Language Model Watermarks: Introduction

 \section{Introduction}

 With the rapid increase in large language model (LLM) capabilities and their widespread adoption, researchers and regulators alike are raising concerns about their potential misuse for generating harmful content~\citep{risks,aia}.
-To tackle this issue, the idea of watermarking, a process of embedding a signal invisible to humans into generated texts, is gaining significant traction.
+Tackling this issue, LLM watermarking, a process of embedding a signal invisible to humans into generated texts, gained significant traction.

-\paragraph{Language model watermarking} More formally, in LLM watermarking~\citep{kgw,kgw2,stanford,unbiased,dipmark,multibit1,multibit2,sadasivan} we consider the setting of a \emph{model provider} that offers black-box access to their proprietary model $LM$ while ensuring that each generation $y$ in response to a prompt $q$ can be reliably attributed to the model.
-To enable this, the provider modifies the generations using a secret watermark key $\xi$, which a corresponding watermark detector can later use to detect whether a given text was generated by $LM$.
+\paragraph{Language model watermarking} More formally, in LLM watermarking~\citep{kgw,kgw2,stanford,unbiased,dipmark,multibit1,sadasivan} we consider the setting of a \emph{model provider} that offers black-box access to their proprietary model $LM$ while ensuring that each generation $y$ in response to a prompt $q$ can be reliably attributed to the model.
+To enable this, the provider modifies the generations using a secret watermark key $\xi$, that a corresponding watermark detector can later use to detect whether a text was generated by $LM$.

 The prominent family of \emph{Red-Green} watermarks~\citep{kgw, kgw2} achieves this by, at each step of generation, selecting a context-dependent pseudorandom set of logits to be boosted, modifying the model's next-token distribution.
-In contrast to these, the recently proposed families of \emph{Fixed-Sampling}~\citep{stanford} and \emph{Cache-Augmented}~\citep{dipmark,unbiased} schemes have focused on developing watermarks that aim to preserve the output distribution of the LLM, achieving such guarantees in ideal theoretical settings.
-This goal can be motivated by two main benefits: (i) it is a tractable proxy for preservation of capabilities of the original LLM, and (ii) intuitively, the deployment of the watermark should become inherently harder to detect for malicious actors that would otherwise be able to avoid or attack the watermark~\citep{ws,strengths,sadasivan}.
+In contrast, the recently proposed families of \emph{Fixed-Sampling}~\citep{stanford} and \emph{Cache-Augmented}~\citep{dipmark,unbiased} schemes have focused on developing watermarks that aim to preserve the output distribution of the LLM.
+Both families achieve these guarantees in ideal theoretical settings, but no previous work has studied whether implementation constraints may violate those guarantees.

-\paragraph{Practical detectability} Yet, despite watermark detection being a key concern in current discourse, there have so far been no rigorous investigations into the \emph{practical detectability} of any of the three watermark scheme families.
-It thus remains unclear if the distribution preservation guarantees of Fixed-Sampling and Cache-Augmented schemes, that hold in ideal settings, offer any detectability benefits in real-world deployments.
-Recent work has even argued that Red-Green schemes, whose detectability has also never been thoroughly studied in realistic settings, avoid some undesirable tradeoffs of distribution-preserving watermarks, and are ultimately more practical~\citep{markmy}.